 The Men’s Behaviour Change Network (MBCN) of NSW consists of representatives from Men’s Behaviour Change Program (MBCP) providers from across NSW who have met the Minimum Standards for Men’s Domestic Violence Behaviour Change Programs in NSW.

-Thorne Harbour Health leads the fight against HIV/AIDS by providing care and support for people living with HIV, health promotion, and advocacy.
-VAC aims to improve health outcomes for the entire LGBTI community by providing health promotion, support, and services.
+Thorne Harbour Health (formally Victorian AIDS Council, VAC) leads the fight against HIV/AIDS by providing care and support for people living with HIV, health promotion, and advocacy.
+Thorne Harbour Health aims to improve health outcomes for the entire LGBTI community by providing health promotion, support, and services.

 What children who live with domestic violence and abuse say about their Dads: Findings from Irish research